 ABOUT US

-Decolonising the Archive (DTA) is a Pan-African “living” archive based in the United Kingdom, that seeks to facilitate heritage-based therapeutic interventions for people of African heritage rooted in our archives, cultural principles and technologies.
+We are a UK-based Pan-African project whose work centres the ‘living archive’.
+We facilitate heritage-based therapeutic interventions for people of African heritage rooted in our cultural principles and technologies.

-We have worked with, supported and trained hundreds of people across the UK and internationally.
-As we grew into our current role as archive specialists, the lived experience we garnered from our artistic practice and our grounded work within our communities contributed to our knowledge base.
-This foundation underpins our methods and ways of working.
+Since then, narrowing our focus on the definition, safeguarding and activation of our collective archives, we have worked with, supported and trained hundreds of people across the UK and internationally.
+Our artistic practice and lived experience of grounded work within our communities has been the foundation of our success, underpinning our methods and ways of working.

 LEGACY BUILDING PROGRAMMES

-Decolonising the Archive (DTA) has successfully built legacy and resilience training programmes supporting community cohesion, narrative ownership, archival literacy and heritage-based therapy.
-Whilst our core focus remains grassroots communities, our work also often sees us collaborating with archives, museums and other types of heritage spaces.
+For more than a decade, we have successfully built legacy through training programmes supporting community cohesion, narrative ownership, archival literacy and heritage-based therapy.
+Whilst our core focus remains grassroots communities, our work also involves collaboration with archives, museums and other types of heritage spaces where this can be achieved equitably.

-Community Archivist Outreach team with Professor Patricia Rodney and Connie Bell at the Walter Rodney Book Launch of Kofi Badu: Out of Africa & Lakshmi: Out of India (September 2023)
+Community Impact Team with Professor Patricia Rodney and Connie Bell at the UK launch of Walter Rodney’s Kofi Badu: Out of Africa & Lakshmi: Out of India (September 2023)

-Our training programme Correcting Our Collecting has so far, in its two and half year existence, trained and graduated 60 persons from the African heritage community in Britain to be Community Archivists and Repository Specialists.
-Currently some of our alumni are now part of our Community Archivist Outreach Team and network, who we can confidently refer to work within the community and can support institutional collaborations.
+Our training programme Correcting Our Collecting has thus far trained 60 persons from the African heritage community in the UK.
+Currently some of our alumni are now part of our Community Impact Team.
+An extended network, who we can confidently refer to work within the community and support institutional collaborations.

 Summer 2022 - Correcting Our Collecting cohort of trainee Archivists at the Black Cultural Archives

-In our Emotional Emancipation Community Healing programmes we have trained 20 community members to be able to hold self repair circles within their communities.
+Our Emotional Emancipation Community Healing programmes we have trained 20 community members to be able to host Emotional Emancipation circles within their communities.

 ARCHIVE AND THEATRE PEDAGOGY

-Decolonising the Archive has also built theatre and archive infused programs to address the dearth of African Heritage Theatre practice spaces and sites within the UK and to widen the conversations around ‘Black’ Theatre in Britain that includes its artists and community.
+Decolonising the Archive has also worked at the intersection between theatre and archival practice as a means of safeguarding, activating and sharing our collective heritage whilst widening the conversations around ‘Black’ Theatre in Britain that includes its artists and community.

-Most notably DTA revived and staged the work of the formidable Writer/ Feminist/Activist Una Marson's acclaimed and almost forgotten play, Pocomania, for the first time on British shores which is now featured the The National Theatre's Black Play Archives.
+Most notably we have revived and staged Writer/ Feminist/Activist Una Marson's acclaimed and almost forgotten play, Pocomania, for the first time on British shores.
+This restaging is now featured the The National Theatre's Black Play Archives.